railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 ------------------------------------------

 The approach shown above is very useful if goods receipts correspond to the original orders.
-If your suppliers deliver items that don't necessarily coincide with the orders, however, it is easier to work by products received rather than by orders.
+If your suppliers deliver items that do not necessarily coincide with the orders, however, it is easier to work by products received rather than by orders.

-In this case you can manually create a new goods receipt using the menu :menuselection:`Stock Management --> Incoming Products --> New Reception Packing`.
-Instead of entering all the product lines manually you can click the button at the lower right :guilabel:`Products not received`.
-Open ERP then opens a list of all the goods waiting from that supplier and you can then automatically add some or all of them on your form.
-This method of data entry is very useful when you're entering goods received at one time from several orders.
+In this case you can manually create a new goods receipt using the menu :menuselection:`Warehouse --> Products Moves --> Receive Products`.
+Open ERP then opens a list of all the receivable/received product from that supplier and you can then automatically add some or all of them on your form.
+You can filter receivable product based on state and confirm it.
+This method of data entry is very useful when you are entering goods received at one time from several orders.

 .. index::
    single: routing; logistics